zopefoundation/zc.recipe.rhrc/README.txt

 Changes
 *******

-1.3.1 (unreleased)
+1.4.0 (2012-05-18)
 ==================

+- Added optional process-management support.
+If requested, then run scripts are run as part of install and uninstall.

-- Added not declared, but needed test dependency on `zope.testing`.
+- Fixed: missing dependency on ``zope.testing``

 1.3.0 (2010/05/26)
 ==================